 How to fix a frozen condensate pipe

-Author: Gregg
+Author: Michael

-4 min read
+6 min read

 If you find that your boiler has stopped working after the cold weather has set in, there’s a chance it may be the result of a frozen condensate pipe.
-There is no need to panic however, as in this article we look at what and where a condensate pipe is, how you can tell if it’s frozen and how to fix it!
+There is no need to panic, as in this article we look at what and where a condensate pipe is, how you can tell if it’s frozen and how to fix it!

 What is a condensate pipe?

-As of 1st April 2005, all new gas boilers fitted in the UK must be condensing boilers- this means they convert water vapour condensation into heat making them more efficient.
+Since 1st April 2005, all new gas boilers fitted in the UK have had to be condensing boilers – this means they convert water vapour condensation into heat making them more efficient.
 During the condensing process wastewater forms naturally, which needs to be removed.
-This water is transferred from the boiler to an external drain via the condensate pipe.
-Ideally, the condensate pipe will be connected to your waste internally, for example your kitchen sink, however this isn’t always possible and sometimes it runs externally.
+This water is transferred from the boiler to an external drain via the condensate pipe, this pipe is normally a white plastic pipe below your boiler.

 If your condensate pipe runs externally, or the boiler is located somewhere that isn’t heated such as a garage, it’s very likely the condensate will freeze during the winter months which can cause your boiler to stop working.
+It feels odd saying this but when you need your boiler most, the cold weather can stop it from working!

 How to find your boiler condensate pipe